 By mid-morning, all the ice and snow had melted.
 It would be a beautiful day to ride the funicular up to the hotel and explore the Upper Level.
 And that’s exactly what I did.

-On any autumn Canada New England cruise, I now know that the weather is totally unpredictable.
+On any Quebec City-bound autumn Canada New England cruise, be aware that the weather is totally unpredictable.

 Cruise a week or two later to or from Quebec or Montreal, and maybe you’ll be lucky like me and catch an early season blizzard.
 Who could ask for anything more?

-If you haven’t made plans for a Canada New England cruise, you should seriously consider adding it on your cruise to-do list.
+If you haven’t made plans for a Canada New England cruise to Quebec City or even just Halifax, Nova Scotia, you should seriously consider adding it on your cruise to-do list.

 Want More Travel Inspiration and Ideas?